Ropa Vieja Recipe (Instant Pot or Stovetop)

 - Taste, then season as needed with salt and fresh ground black pepper.

-- Serve hot, with cut limes to squeeze on at the table if desired.
+- Serve the Ropa Vieja hot, with cut limes to squeeze on at the table if desired.

-- Scroll down to complete recipe to see stovetop instructions if you prefer that method.
+- Scroll down to see stovetop instructions if you prefer that method.

 Make it a Low-Carb Meal:

-If you’re watching your carbs, you probably don’t want to eat black beans and rice with your Ropa Vieja!
-When Kara and I tested the recipe we thought it was absolutely delicious over Pureed Cauliflower, which is what you see in these photos.
-I think it would also be great with Easy Cauliflower Rice, Pesto Spaghetti Squash, or Roasted Turnips.
-And when my sister Sandee and my niece Jennica got to try this at my house, they both thought it would be great served in low-carb tortillas.
+If you’re watching your carbs, you don’t want black beans and rice with your Ropa Vieja!
+When Kara and I tested this we thought it was delicious over Pureed Cauliflower, like you see in the photos.
+My sister Sandee and my niece Jennica tried it at my house.
+They thought it would be great served in low-carb tortillas.
+It would also taste good with any of these low-carb side dishes:

 Ropa Vieja Recipe (Instant Pot or Stovetop)